 Amazon EFS is designed to be highly available and durable.
 All files and directories are redundantly stored within and across multiple Availability Zones in a region to prevent the loss of data from the failure of any single component.
 The distributed architecture of Amazon EFS provides data protection from an AZ outage, system and component failures, and network connection errors.

 Security and Compliance

-Amazon EFS also allows you to control access to your file systems through POSIX permissions and Amazon EFS security groups.
-POSIX permissions allows you to restrict access from hosts by user and group while security groups act as a firewall, and the rules you add define the traffic flow.
+Amazon EFS allows you to tightly control access to your file systems through POSIX permissions and Amazon EFS security groups.
+POSIX permissions allow you to restrict access from hosts by user and group while security groups act as a firewall, and the rules you add define the traffic flow.
 Use Amazon Virtual Private Cloud (Amazon VPC) to manage network access and AWS Identity and Access Management (IAM) to control access to Amazon EFS APIs.
 Amazon EFS also meets many eligibility and compliance requirements to help you meet your regulatory needs.
 Click here for a list of compliance programs in scope for Amazon EFS.

 Amazon EFS offers encryption for data at rest and in transit providing a comprehensive encryption solution to secure both your stored data and data in flight.
 Data at rest is transparently encrypted using encryption keys managed by the AWS Key Management Service (KMS), eliminating the need to build and maintain a key management infrastructure.
 Encryption of data in transit uses industry-standard Transport Layer Security (TLS) to secure network traffic without having to modify your applications.
 Refer to the user documentation on Encryption for more information about encrypting file system data.